TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FeatureToggles/Index.rst

 Feature Toggles
 ===============

-TYPO3 provides an API class for creating so-called `Feature Toggles`.
+TYPO3 provides an API class for creating so-called 'Feature Toggles'.
 Feature toggles provide an easy way to add new implementations of features next to their legacy version.
 By using a feature toggle, the integrator or site admin can decide when to switch to the new feature.